 As before, tamp down the berm and make sure you don’t have a slope of more than 1:3.
 Think about having something of a walkway so you can reach the plants to harvest.

 5. Plant and Mulch the Berm

-With a diversion channel, you can plant the basin if you like, but it will mean less water travelling to your end destination.
-If you goal is just to dissipate water, with the veggie garden being the end spot if there is too much water – then plant it.
+With a diversion channel, you can plant the basin if you like, but it will mean less water traveling to your end destination.
+If your goal is just to dissipate water, with the veggie garden being the end spot if there is too much water – then plant it.
 If you’re using the channel to feed the veggie garden specifically, don’t mulch or plant.

 When NOT to Swale

 Many permaculturists and backyard gardeners have been duped into believing that swales are a panacea.
 WRONG.

 Swales should be combined with a series of rainwater harvesting techniques, and should only be used in appropriate scenarios.

 - The soil is compact or has a shallow bedrock

 - The water table is high or the area is prone to flooding

 - You want less management of plants and would like to grow perennials